lguzzon-scratchbook/gdb/docs/genosrtc-cells.md

-# cells.js — Technical Documentation
+# Cells — Technical Documentation

 ## Introduction

-`cells.js` is a P2P cellular mesh protocol that organizes peers into interconnected cells to achieve efficient and scalable broadcast communication.
+**Cells** is a P2P cellular mesh protocol that organizes peers into interconnected cells to achieve efficient and scalable broadcast communication.

 ### Key Features